-If you type END and press the key you will return to the Terminal Menu screen, which is described in Subsection Choose the Modify Terminal Tables Option.
+If you type END and press the key you will return to the Terminal Menu screen, which is described in the section titled Choose the Modify Terminal Tables Option.

 Type N and press the Enter key.
 If site printers are validly defined to Thoroughbred Basic, the following message will be displayed: